hchris1/EpexPredictor/README.md

 Some observations:
 - At night, predictions are usually within 1-2ct/kWh
 - Morning/Evening peaks are usually within 3-4ct/kWh
-- Extreme peaks due to "Dunkelflaute" are correctly detected, but estimation of the exact price is high.
+- Extreme peaks due to "Dunkelflaute" are correctly detected, but estimation of the exact price is a challange.
 E.g. the model might predict 75ct, while in reality it's only 60ct or vice versa
 - High PV noons are usually correctly detected.
 Sometimes it will return 3ct instead of -1ct, but the ballpark is usually correct.